dagster-io/dagster/python_modules/dagster/docs/sections/learn/tutorial/unittesting.rst

 Unit-testing Pipelines
 ----------------------

-Unit testing data pipelines is, broadly speaking, quite difficult.
-As a result, it is typically never done.
+Historically in production data engineering systems, unit testing data pipelines is quite difficult to implement.
+As a result, it is frequently omitted from data engineering workflows, and pipelines are instead tested end-to-end in a dev environment.

 One of the mechanisms included in dagster to enable testing has already been discussed: the :doc:`Execution Context <execution_context>`.
 Recall that the context allows us to configure the